How do I create a new question (with the assessment builder)?

 Questions can be added to a new or existing assessment with the assessment builder.

-In general, the instructor selects "Add," chooses a question type, and supplies the parts that are called for by that question type.
+In general, any site member with the permissions can select the Add tab, choose a question type, and insert content appropriate to that question type.
 This article covers the general settings common to most question types.
 For additional information on specific questions types, please refer to the individual articles for the appropriate question type.

 Go to Tests & Quizzes.

-Select the Tests & Quizzes tool from the Tool Menu of your course.
+Select Tests & Quizzes from the site tool menu.

 Create a New Assessment.